Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Communication-efficient data enriched regression

 Define $\ell_k(\theta_k) = \frac1{n_k}\sum_{i=1}^{n_k}\rho(\by_{ki},\bx_{ki}^T\theta_k)$, where the sum is only over the pairs on dataset $k$.
 The lasso estimator for local parameter $ \theta_{k}^* $ is given by

 Since averaging only reduces variance, not bias, we gain (almost) nothing by averaging the biased lasso estimators.
-That is, it is possible to show MSE of the naive average estimator is of the same order as that of the local estimators.
+That is, the MSE of the naive average estimator is of the same order as that of the local estimators.
 The key to overcoming the bias of the averaged lasso estimator is to ``debias'' the lasso estimators before averaging.

 The \emph{debiased lasso estimator} as in \citet{vandegeer2014asymptotically} is

 where $\Thetah_k$ is an approximate inverse of $\nabla^2\ell_k(\ttheta_k)$.
 The choice of $ \Thetah_k $ in the correction term crucial to the performance of the debiased estimator.
 In particuar, $\Thetah_k$ must satisfy